-- 2.1 Former CEO of the company or its affiliates within the past five years or of an acquired company within the past five years. - 2.2 Former interim CEO within the past five years^{iv} if the service was longer than 18 months or if the service was between 12 and 18 months and the compensation was high relative to that of the other directors or in line with a CEO's compensation^v at that time. - 2.3 CEO of a former parent or predecessor firm at the time the company was sold or split off from the parent/predecessor within the past five years^{iv}.
+- 2.1.
+Former CEO of the company or its affiliatesi within the past five yearsiv or of an acquired company within the past five years. - 2.2.
+Former interim CEO of the company or its affiliatesi within the past five yearsiv if the service was longer than 18 months or if the service was between 12 and 18 months and the compensation was high relative to that of the other directors or in line with a CEO's compensationv at that time. - 2.3.
+CEO of a former parent or predecessor firm at the time the company was sold or split off from the parent/predecessor within the past five yearsiv.